PowerShell/PowerShell-RFC/1-Draft/RFC0002-Generalized-Splatting.md

 In either case,
 it is not an error to specify a key in the right hand side operand that is not present in the left hand side.

+The suggested use of '+' and '-' is perhaps surprising even though they correspond to Add and Remove, respectively.
+The actual operation is also similar to a union or intersection, so other operators should be considered, perhaps bitwise operators like '-bnot' and '-bor', or maybe new general purpose set operators.